 Toro Power Max HD 828 OAE Two-Stage Gas Snow Blower

-With its joystick-like controls, wide coverage, and ability to handle deep snowfall, Toro’s Power Max HD 828 is well suited for areas that spend much of the winter covered in snow.
+With its joystick-like controls, wide coverage, and ability to handle deep snowfall, Toro’s Power Max HD 828 is well suited to areas that spend much of the winter covered in snow.
 The large intake sits above the ground, making it ideal for gravel surfaces.
-It covers a broad 28-inch swath with each pass and is capable of removing snow up to 21 inches deep and throwing it up to 45 feet.
+It covers a broad 28-inch swath with each pass and can remove snow up to 21 inches deep and throw it up to 45 feet.

 The model also comes equipped with Quick Stick, a joystick control with power steering that allows for easy one-handed turning, and its knobby 16-inch tires provide ample traction in slick conditions.
 Its anti-clogging system manages snow intake to prevent delays, and an LED headlight brightens dark paths for nighttime snow-blowing.
 It also has solid skids to adjust blade height above the ground.

-Get the Toro 828 OAE snow blower for gravel driveways at Tractor Supply Co., The Home Depot, Acme Tools, or Toro.
+Get the Toro 828 OAE snow blower for gravel driveways at Tractor Supply Co., Acme Tools, or Toro.

 Best Bang For The Buck